splunk/SA-ctf_scoreboard/README.md

     * Data Management...->Load SAMPLE data (DANGER)->Load sample badge entitlements
   * It's not _really_ dangerous, but it will overwrite the data you currently have loded in the game.

+14. Customize your questions/answers/hints
+  * Use the items on the Edit menu to customize the game to your liking.

-14. Set the start / end time of the questions in the competition
+15. Set the start / end time of the questions in the competition
   * Though not required, it is easiest if you set both your computer time zone, AND the Splunk time zone for the user you are logged in as to the main time zone of the event
   * In the CTF Admin app Go to Edit->Time Setup
   * Follow the instructions embedded in the dashboard.
 In Step 0, first ensure you have the proper question set loaded, and make sure the start and end times need adjusting.
 This is accomplished by visually inspecting the bottom panel.